ElStabilini/Thesis_Project/makefile-documentation.md

 ```

 ## Notes
-- The Makefile automatically creates necessary directories (`figures/png/` and `tmp/`)
+- The Makefile uses a `tmp/` directory for temporary build files
 - Bibliography compilation is optional and only runs if `bibliography.bib` exists
-- The compilation process uses batch mode with error checking
+- The compilation process uses batch mode with error checking for subsequent passes
 - Final PDFs are copied to the root directory for easy access
-- Unlike the previous version, this Makefile does not handle EPS to PNG conversion